Barrington Public Schools (Rhode Island): Elementary schools

-Middle and high school
+Middle and High school

 Barrington Middle School

 Barrington Middle School (founded as West Barrington Junior High) is the only middle school in Barrington, serving about 850 students during the 2017 school year.
 Barrington Middle School was constructed in 1959, and enlarged in 1969.
 In 2014, Barrington Middle School was named a National Blue Ribbon School.
 Just after the end of the 2018-2019 school year, the school building was torn down to finish the construction of a new middle school that had been under construction for about a year.
-The new building costed $68 million to build.
+The new building cost $68 million to build.

 Barrington High School

 Barrington High School is the only high school in Barrington.
 Constructed in 1951, amidst a period of population growth in Barrington, it has been named a National Blue Ribbon School and has been ranked as the number one high school in Rhode Island by U.S. News & World Report.